-Transfer Any Film Formats to DVD - Cineclair Productions
+Transfer Any Film Formats and Audio Formats to USB/DVD/CD/MP3

-Convert Home Movies, 8mm, 9.5mm & 16mm Films to DVD and usb flash drives
+Convert Home Movies, 8mm, 9.5mm & 16mm Films to DVD/USB and Cassettes and Vinyl to CD/MP3

 We are more than happy to offer free advice as to how best archive your old movie film or analogue tape to mp4 digital files or DVD as we understand that family history is worth preserving.